-This second generation 3008 is a much sleeker-looking thing than its predecessor.
-At just 4450mm in length, it's one of the more compact models in its segment, yet offers greater passenger and luggage space over the previous model.
-With a longer wheelbase and an overall length which is just 80mm longer than the MK1 design, interior space has greatly improved, most notably for rear occupants who now have an additional 24mm legroom, 4mm elbow room and 36mm headroom.
-Front elbow space has also increased by 17mm, despite the width of the new model being identical to the outgoing version at 1840mm, and height being 19mm lower at 1620mm.
-Inside, Peugeot has adopted its i-Cockpit design to suit this model, this set-up now also incorporating an 'Amplify' option that means you can quickly change things like ambient lighting and music settings - and even add in cabin fragrances and massaging seat intensity.
-Luggage space has also improved in this MK2 3008, the 520-litre luggage capacity being 90-litres greater than the previous version.
+This second generation 3008 was already a much sleeker-looking thing than its predecessor and the looks have been further sharpened here.
+Restyled headlights flank a smarter frameless grille, while gloss black side scoops and a painted treadplate are integrated within a fresh bumper design.
+At just 4,450mm in length, this remains one of the more compact models in its segment, yet very class-competitive interior dimensions have kept the cabin feeling acceptably spacious, as you'll discover when you take a seat behind the wheel.
+Here, as usual with Peugeot's i-Cockpit design, you're required to view the instrument binnacle over the rim of the usual small steering wheel, rather than through its spokes, the binnacle in question being of the virtual digital kind, with traditional gauges replaced by a big 12.3-inch screen.
+A further 10-inch screen on the centre stack comes with seven elegant piano 'toggle switches' providing direct access to main control functions, including the radio, Connected 3D Navigation and vehicle settings.
+Plusher models incorporate into this display an 'Amplify' option that means you can quickly change things like ambient lighting and music settings - and even add in cabin fragrances and massaging seat intensity.
+Two adults can be comfortably accommodated in the rear; three would be a bit of a squash.
+Luggage space is more generous than the external dimensions might suggest - rated at 520-litres.
 Fold the second row of seats flat and this results in a total luggage capacity of 1580-litres, one of the largest and most versatile load capacities in the segment.
 The folding bench seat has a 2/3 - 1/3 'Magic Flat' capability to optimise loading with a flat floor.
 The very original adaptable moving boot floor, initiated on the original 3008, has been evolved with two positions to allow the optimisation of boot space and removable side-panels that can be affixed to the side boot trim.

 Peugeot's BlueHDi diesel engines have already proved themselves to be paragons of cleanliness and frugality in the brand's other models and that's carried forward here.
 This second generation 3008 design's lighter weight and sleeker bodywork also helps, plus, as you would expect, there's an 'S&S' engine stop & start system to cut the powerplant when you don't need it, stuck at the lights or waiting in traffic.
-As a result of all of this, the BlueHDi 130 variant that'll probably be the most popular choice manages up to 55.1mpg on the combined cycle and up to 106g/km of CO2.
-Even if you go for the PureTech 1.2-litre petrol unit, you'll still be getting up to 44.2mpg on the combined cycle and up to 118g/km of CO2.
-For the 1.6 PureTech auto, it's up to 39.6mpg on the combined cycle and up to 128g/km of CO2.
-All figures quoted are WLTP-rated, converted to the NEDC2 cycle.
-Servicing on most models is needed every year or every 12,500 miles and the cost of garage visits should be affordable too, though Peugeot's fixed-price maintenance package (there's a choice of three, four or five-year plans) is a touch more expensive than rival schemes.
+Let's get to the WLTP figures.
+The BlueHDi 130 diesel auto variant manages up to 57.8mpg and up to 128g/km of CO2.
+Even if you go for the PureTech 1.2-litre petrol unit, you'll still be getting up to 48.0mpg on the combined cycle and up to 133g/km of CO2 from the manual model.
+For really frugal running cost returns though, you'll need one of the clever HYBRID plug-in variants.
+These use an 11.8kWh battery which can be fully charged in under two hours using a standard 7kW Wallbox.
+Once that's done, an all-electric WLTP-rated driving range of between 34-36 miles is possible.
+Even better news lies with the low WLTP-rated CO2 readings and combined cycle fuel readings generated by these plug-in models; up to 29g/km and 222.3mpg for the front wheel drive 225hp HYBRID; and up to 28g/km and 235.4mpg for the 4WD HYBRID4 variant.
+Servicing on most 3008 models is needed every year or every 12,500 miles and the cost of garage visits should be affordable too, though Peugeot's fixed-price maintenance package (there's a choice of three, four or five-year plans) is a touch more expensive than rival schemes.
 You won't have to worry about that if you're buying on finance using Peugeot's attractive 'Just Add Fuel' scheme: this wraps up all your monthly costs in one easy payment, so as the name suggests, your only other cost will lie in fuel.

 We have video road tests of approximately 100 models.
 Use the dropdowns to choose the road test.